On this page

 DECD has also established an agreement with the non-government schooling sectors to jointly develop child protection related policies.

-The protective practices for staff in their interactions with children and young people guidelines (PDF 667KB) outline the responsibilities education and care staff have when interacting with children.
+The protective practices for staff in their interactions with children and young people guidelines (PDF 667KB) outline the responsibilities and duty of care of education and care staff when interacting with children or young people.
+The guidelines provide clear advice to adults for establishing positive, caring and respectful relationships with children and young people in education and care settings.

 - appropriate physical contact